It’s easy to decide to buy an eReader–picking the right one to buy is the hardest part!

 Because I wanted to read library ePub files, I went with the Kobo Touch (Kindle titles are not available in Canada for libraries) and I haven’t regretted it!
 I absolutely love my eReader and it does everything I need it to.

 My first eReader was a white Kobo Touch.
 The back was a softer plastic that got dirty overtime (and couldn’t restore to its original purple) and the white itself yellowed a little as well.
 In hindsight, would have preferred the black model because it would show less dirt but that’s just aesthetics (it’s not like I stared a lot at the back of the Kobo).
 My second Kobo is black and you can’t see the dirt at all.
 Plus, the screen is level with the edge so it makes it easier to clean (no corners to try and clean out).

 Unfortunately, after 2 solid years of reading on my Kobo Touch, its life ended in March 2014 (I dropped it from a really high surface).
 Read about my experience buying a new eReader here.
 I decided on getting a Kobo Aura which has a built in light.
-It was worth the extra money to get that feature.
+It was worth the extra money to get that feature without a doubt.

 I also bought a Kindle Paperwhite a couple years later for review copies.
 Like my Aura, it has a built-in light which is awesome.
 I’m not a huge fan of its interface (it is quite different from my Kobo) but it is still a great device and what I recommend for those set on getting a Kindle.

 - Kindle/Amazon tends to have more free eBooks than Kobo and they make it easier to find the free books compared to Kobo thanks to their Kindle Bestseller List

 - Amazon and Kobo tend to have the same prices for books but, Amazon I find has a larger selection (some books are only published as Kindle versions or in print)

 - However, Kobo offers a Price Match Guarantee that is definitely worth looking into